jzumsteg/zumstegs-blog/pages/etiquette.md

 I suspect by now you’re getting the idea.

 I know that this seems like a small thing but is not; it’s a big deal.
-I have seen merchants get ornery with people coming into their store, looking around and leaving without saying a word, and I once had a cooler-than-expected transaction in a boulangerie in which I’d shopped every other day for a month and so was well-known; later I realized I had not started with “Bonjour” that morning.
+I have seen merchants get ornery with people coming into their store, looking around and leaving without saying a word, and I once had a cooler-than-expected transaction in a boulangerie in which I’d shopped every other day for a month and so was well-known; later I realized I had not started with “*Bonjour*” that morning.
 I have little doubt that was why I noticed a less-friendly interaction.

 Don’t just leap into English, thinking everyone will understand.
 In Paris, it’s likely that someone around will speak some English, but you will have a better interaction if you start with *“Bonjour*.”
-You might add “*Je regrette, je ne parle pas la Français*” (pronounced “je regret, je parl pah la Francais.”
+You might add “*Je regrette, je ne parle pas la Français*” (pronounced “je regret, je parl pah la Francais.”)
 Starting this way, the person to whom you’re talking will likely switch to English but appreciate that you started in French.
 I cringe seeing Americans not even trying to say bonjour, au revoir, s’il vous plait and merci.
 It just isn’t that difficult.

 <h2>How Many with Your Hands</h2>
 Because I think my French pronunciation lacks a little um, *je ne sais pas*, when I order a small quantity of something I always show the number with my hands as well as saying it.
 The first time I remember doing this, I ordered two sandwiches in a boulangerie, saying to the employee, “*Je prends deux sandwich*”, and holding up this: